 General tab Name The name displayed on the Network tree.
 Reference Name Global reference names begin with # and must be unique within the entire system.
 Non-global reference names (no #) must be unique among siblings.
 Controller Select the controller in the drop-down list.
 NOTE If the controller you are adding is not listed, browse to the controller's driver.

-Device Instance This number must be unique throughout an entire BACnet system.
-Do one of the following: Use the default number based on SiteBuilder's next sequential Device Instance number Enter a specific number. i-Vu® XT or TruVuTM router only-Check Autogenerated only if you plan to let the controller autogenerate its Device instance.
-The number you enter in SiteBuilder must match the autogenerated number in the controller setup pages that you access through the Service Port.
-This number is equal to: (IP network number x 100) + the router's rotary switch address EXAMPLE If the IP network number is 1600 and the rotary switch address is 15, the Device Instance is 160015.
-NOTE To see the Autogenerated checkbox, you must click OK in the properties dialog box, then double-click the router to reopen the properties.
-Screen File If you have a file for a BACview® or touchscreen device, select a .bacview or .touch file from the drop-down list.
-I TM router on an IPv6 network, all of the addressing is automatically obtained using the s set up on the controller setup pages.
-The Address fields are not displayed.
-Address tab See: Setting Open device IP addresses (page 79) or Setting i-Vu® XT or TruVuTM device IP addresses (page 86, page 90) Example Router Use Default IP Address Select if the i-Vu® Pro system is on a dedicated IP network, then type the Address (Dial Setting On Device) .
+General tab Device Instance This number must be unique throughout an entire BACnet following: t system.
+Do one of the Use the default number based on SiteBuilder's next s Instance number Enter a specific number. equential Device i-Vu® XT or TruVuTM router only-Check Autogenerated only controller autogenerate its Device instance.
+The number year must match the autogenerated number in the controller seaccess through the Service Port.
+This number is equal to: (IP network number x 100) + the router's rotary switch add EXAMPLE If the IP network number is 1600 and the rotary the Device Instance is 160015.
+NOTE To see the Autogenerated checkbox, you must click dialog box, then double-click the router to reopen the prop ou enter in SiteBuilder etup pages that you dress y switch address is 15, to K in the properties Screen File If you have a file for a BACview® or touchscreen device, s .touch file from the drop-down list. elect a .bacview or TM router on an IPv6 network, all of the addressing is automatical set up on the controller setup pages.
+The Address fields are no Address tab See: Setting Open device IP addresses (page 77) or Setting i-Vu® XT or TruVuTM device IP addresses (page 84, page 87) Example Router Use Default IP Address Select if the i-Vu® Pro system is on a dedicated IP network, then type the Address (Dial Setting On Device) .
 NOTE The router's IP Address DIP switch must be set to Assigned .
+Specify a custom or DHCP IP Address Select if the i-Vu® Pro system is on a non-dedicated IP network, then enter values in the following fields.
+NOTE Open router only-The router's IP Address DIP switch must be set to: Assigned if using a custom IP address DHCP if using a DHCP IP address IP Address Type the BACnet router's IP address that you got from the network administrator.
+172.18.64.38 NOTE If the i-Vu® Pro server will use a port other than 47808 for BACnet communication, type : <port number=""> after the address.
+For example, 172.18.64.38:47901.</port> Subnet Mask Type the BACnet router's subnet mask that you got from the network administrator.
+255.255.255.0 Default Gateway Address Type the BACnet router's default gateway address that you got from the network administrator.
+172.18.1.1